janosgyerik/writing-markdown-well/README.md

 - If the sub-sections are small enough, consider replacing them with bullet lists

 The bottom line is: deeply nested documents are hard to read, and therefore not very useful.
 Simplify the document to eliminate deeply nested headings.

-### Semantic correctness
+---

+The writing style should be semantically correct.

 A document should have a title.
 And only one title.
 The obvious formatting style for that is H1.